TrueStrikes/Easy-enter-ids/README.md

 Common errors:

 Closes and opens instantly.
-Fix: Open the folder in cmd, then do "python edit"
+Fix: Open the folder in cmd, then do "python edit.py"

 If you get a no module error, do "pip install (insert-module)